colecharb/colecharb/README.md

 - 🍳 Currently focusing on [dishes](https://github.com/colecharb/dishes)
 - 🧗 Always excited to take on new challenges
 - 💬 Ask me about my personal projects!
-- 💻 Check out [my website](https://colecharb.com) for examples of some of my work
+- 💻 Check out [my website](https://colecharb.com) for more examples of some of my work